 In the absence of a legal will, the estate is settled according to the laws of intestacy in the state of residence of the decedent at the time of death.

 A decedent is basically a deceased person, whose estate is going through Probate.

 So How Do You Prove a Will?

-After someone is appointed as Executor (or Executrix), he or she can access the deceased’s accounts, pay bills and begin preparations for filing the next round of paperwork with the Probate Court.
+After someone is appointed as Executor (or Executrix), they can access the decedent’s accounts, pay bills and begin preparations for filing the next round of paperwork with the Probate Court.
 Forms such as an Inventory of the decedent’s assets and an Estate Tax Return, followed by the proposed distribution of assets as stated in the Will.

 A Last Will and Testament cannot avoid Probate, as it provides the Court with the deceased’s wishes, with respect to the arrangement of the assets, and nominates who should be in charge of taking care of the estate (i.e., the Executor).

 Without a Will, the deceased’s assets will pass under a hierarchy of relatives, including a spouse, children, parents, and siblings.
 While the Will allows the decedent to specify a different outcome, the distribution still requires Probate Court oversight.

 It is highly recommended to hire a Probate Attorney for this process.
 They would submit all the necessary forms and guide you through this difficult and possibly long journey of settling a loved one’s estate.

 The Probate Courts have jurisdiction to oversee the placement of certain assets.
 The assets under Probate Court jurisdiction include any asset owned by the decedent in his or her individual name.
 Excluding assets that are owned jointly with someone else or that have a beneficiary designation.

 Assets that the decedent owned jointly with another person pass automatically to that joint owner.
 They do not pass through the decedent’s Will or require probate court involvement.
 Some however are less automatic than others.